Hands Nagoya: Recommended Shops and the Most Charming Items!

 article thumbnail image

-The old capital of Kamakura, accessible from Tokyo in one hour, is a destination filled with temples, cultural and historic artifacts, like the Giant Buddha, and seaside nature.
+A destination with temples, cultural and historic landmarks like the Giant Buddha, and seaside nature, Kamakura is accessible from Tokyo in one hour.
 Here is how you can reach Kamakura from Tokyo, with instructions and ticket fares depending on which station you use.

 How to Get to Kamakura from Tokyo